Goal 10: Reduced Inequalities

 |10.3.1||Proportion of population reporting having personally felt discriminated against or harassed within the previous 12 months on the basis of a ground of discrimination prohibited under international human rights law|

-Not enough data available to analyse global or regional trends.
+Insufficient data is available to analyse global or regional trends.

 Adopt policies, especially fiscal, wage and social protection policies, and progressively achieve greater equality